Micromobility in Grand Junction

 Why would you take a prime parking spot at the post office to park these things?
 Parking is already tough there.

-dboe350668 asked over 1 year agoHi Dboe, one of the advantages of micromobility is the small size of the vehicles, meaning that within one parking stall, which could be used by one patron of our downtown businesses, up to a dozen or more people could travel downtown and occupy the same footprint.
+dboe350668 asked almost 2 years agoHi Dboe, one of the advantages of micromobility is the small size of the vehicles, meaning that within one parking stall, which could be used by one patron of our downtown businesses, up to a dozen or more people could travel downtown and occupy the same footprint.
 That said, we are actively monitoring the utilization of the parking corrals and moving them out of parking stalls and into buffer space when possible.

 parking,corralparking corral -